Melania Trump A Threat To Upstaging Her Husband? Expert Weighs In

-Melania Trump looked stunning at the Joint Session of Congress on Tuesday night in a black Michael Kors ensemble and was given a standing ovation after her husband heaped praise on her.
+Melania Trump looked stunning at the joint session of Congress on Tuesday night in a black Michael Kors ensemble and was given a standing ovation after her husband heaped praise on her.
 The first lady stood and smiled in appreciation at the overwhelming reception from everyone inside the chamber.

-Body language expert, Judi James, analyzed Melania Trump‘s body language at the speech, comparing the first lady to the late Princess Diana in terms of shyness and the threat she poses over stealing her husband’s thunder — not intentionally, however.
-James tells The Mirror that Mrs. Trump exhibited a strong discomfort being the center of attention at the Congressional address.
+Body language expert Judi James analyzed Melania Trump’s body language at the speech, comparing the first lady to the late Princess Diana in terms of shyness and the threat she poses over stealing her husband’s thunder — not intentionally, however.
+James tells the Mirror that Mrs. Trump exhibited a strong discomfort being the center of attention at the congressional address.

 James has weighed in on the body language of President Trump’s wife before, with the most recent being after the 46-year-old first lady opened a Florida rally almost two weeks ago for the president.
 More about that can be read in a separate Inquisitr report titled, “Melania Trump’s Shudder At Husband’s Speech Analyzed By Expert.”